Nivesh00/configmap-admission-webhook/README.md

 > [!CAUTION]
 > This repo is more of a learning project that anything else and is not intended to be actually used in production etc.

-## Webhook Server
+## Configmap Manager Server

-The webhook server takes 2 arguments:
+The configmap manager server takes 2 arguments:
 - `--log-level` which is the log level.
 Values are [debug,info,warn,error] (default is warn)
 - `--port` which is the port used by the server to listen to requests (default is 443)